banDeveloper/Consolas-Nerd-Font/readme.md

 fontforge -script font-patcher consolaz.ttf --complete
 ```

-I don't understand licesing so I have no idea if Microsoft permits this.
+I don't understand licensing so I have no idea if Microsoft permits this.